• Skip to primary navigation

 Browse Tab on iCloud Drive

-4. If the Size of attached file/files exceeds 20 MB, it will trigger the Mail Drop option > select the Use Mail Drop option.
+4. If the Size of attached file/files exceeds 20 MB, it will automatically trigger the Mail Drop option > select the Use Mail Drop option.

 5. Wait for the selected files to be compressed and attached to your email message.